Project: Together We Can

 Business incubator affiliated: Mhub Malawi

-About position: TWC seeks to train unemployed youth and women on cultivating oyster mushrooms of high quality from low-cost materials in a sustainable and innovative way that will be sold at the local markets.
+About position: Along with her cofounder Yamikani, Jireh will help train unemployed youth and women in cultivating oyster mushrooms of high quality from low-cost materials in a sustainable and innovative way that will be sold at the local markets.
+Link to pitch.

 Jireh has always loved agriculture, although before coming EARTH she did not really know how she would use it.
 She decided to do her internship back home in Malawi at Tradeline Corporation Group Limited (TLC), a private company that offers business consulting services.
 Their mission is to empower small and medium enterprises in agriculture to improve their competitiveness in the commercial sector.
 Jireh chose this internship because she wanted to learn how microfinance companies operate and wanted to work with rural communities from her own country.
 She was in charge of data entry in quick books, loan records keeping, and updating the loan database for the past two years.

 Describing her experience, she said: “My experience was really positive.
 I felt like I was one of the staff members in the organization.
 The field visits, data entry, filing, and labeling were no easy jobs.
 With endurance, patience, and hard work, we managed to submit the work in perfect condition.
 I practiced communication and teamwork skills, and worked well under pressure.
 I learned about understanding other cultures without judgement.
 I knew this company was small, but to my surprise it was always busy doing great things in my country.”

 My experience was really positive.
 I felt like I was one of the staff members in the organization.
 The field visits, data entry, filing, and labeling were no easy jobs.
 With endurance, patience and hard work, we managed to submit the work in perfect condition. – Jireh